Wii system software: Wii no Ma (Japan only)

-A video on-demand service channel was released in Japan on May 1, 2009.
+Wii no Ma (Wii Room) was a video on-demand service channel that was released in Japan on May 1, 2009.
 The channel was a joint venture between Nintendo and Japanese advertising agency Dentsu.
-The channel's interface was built around a virtual living room, where up to 8 Miis can be registered and interact with each other.
+The channel's interface was built around a virtual living room, where up to eight Miis could be registered and interact with each other.
 The virtual living room contained a TV which took the viewer to the video list.
 Celebrity "concierge" Miis occasionally introduced special programming.
-Nintendo ceased operations of Wii no Ma on April 30, 2012.
+Nintendo discontinued Wii no Ma on April 30, 2012.